-The Origin of an object is essentially the point around from and object is formed and can be transformed or manipulated.
-By default its located at the centre of mass but over time may become offset to varying degree.
+The Origin of an object is essentially the point around which an object is formed, transformed or manipulated.
+By default its located at the centre of mass but over time may become offset to varying degrees.
 To fix this a number of options are available to reset the marker relative to various aspects of a selection using Set Origin.

 What is an Origin